Shaurav20/Shaurav20/README.md

 </p>

 <ul>
-<li>Developed agentic automation workflows and integrated databases for a student assessment management system and operational workflows for healthcare and real estate clients.</li>
+<li>Developed data-driven agentic automation workflows (and integrated the relevant databases) for the management of clinic operations and property for healthcare and real estate clients respectively.</li>
-<li>Researched Electronic Medical Record (EMR) systems and contributed to building an EMR portal prototype.</li>
+<li>Researched online EMR (Electronic Medical Record) portals and participated in building an EMR portal prototype for a healthcare client.</li>
-<li>Assisted in training the platform NLP bot to answer user queries using LLM.</li>
-<li>Reviewed company policies and documentation and performed gap analysis.</li>
+<li>Performed documentation review and gap analysis of company policies, ensuring alignment with data governance standards.</li>
 </ul>

 <p>